SAP/sap-btp-service-operator/README.md

 2. Obtain the access credentials for the SAP BTP service operator:

    a.
-Using the SAP BTP cockpit or CLI, create an instance of the SAP Cloud Service Management service (technical name: `service-manager`) with the plan:
+Using the SAP BTP cockpit or CLI, create an instance of the SAP Service Manager service (technical name: `service-manager`) with the plan:
-    `service-operator-access`<br/>**Note**<br/> If you can't see the needed plan, you need to entitle your subaccount to use SAP Cloud Service Management service.
+    `service-operator-access`<br/>**Note**<br/> If you can't see the needed plan, you need to entitle your subaccount to use SAP Service Manager service.

       For more information about how to entitle a service to a subaccount, see:
       * [Configure Entitlements and Quotas for Subaccounts](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/5ba357b4fa1e4de4b9fcc4ae771609da.html)